hashicorp/terraform-provider-aws/website/docs/r/network_interface.markdown

 ## Import

-Network Interfaces can be imported using the `id`, e.g.,
+Import Network Interfaces using the `id`.
+For example:

 ```
 $ terraform import aws_network_interface.test eni-e5aa89a3